Skip to main content

 Aggregate, group and pivot invoices in a table to quickly view totals across time periods for Service Groups, Cost Centres, Clients and more

-Written by Chris George
+Written by JD

-Updated over a week ago
+Updated over a month ago

 The Revenue report exists to help your analyse your invoiced revenue across time and different invoice properties.
 Whether you're looking to analyse specific aspects of your business or track your overall revenue trends, this feature is designed to meet most of your revenue analysis needs.